BadassHenkka/tuas-health-tech-machine-vision/README.md

 ### Making changes in Javascript files (React.js)

 If you make changes in the Javascript files, besides having the django server running in a terminal, you need to have another terminal open where you have the `npm run dev` command running.
-This command makes webpack keep an eye on any changes in the JS files and builds them again when you make changes and save.
-Refresh the page to see the changes take effect.
+This command builds the JS files and makes webpack keep an eye on any changes and builds the files again automatically when you save.